Irritable Bowel Syndrome (Grahani)

 Pranayama helps to relax all the body parts including the bowels.
 It helps to attain control over body movements and functions.
 This will be extremely beneficial in IBS.

-Ayurvedic Treatment of IBS
+Ayurvedic Treatment of Irritable Bowel Syndrome (IBS)

 Internal Medicines for IBS